 Q: As a student employee, how do I change my home address?

-A: As a student employee, home addresses should be updated via the Student Center at http://studentcenter.cornell.edu.
+A: As a student employee, home addresses should be updated via Student Essentials at https://studentessentials.cornell.edu.
 If you have further questions regarding student address changes, please email firstname.lastname@example.org.

 Q: What is the "..." icon used for?

 A: The Related Actions icon appears next to an object when there are actions you can take on the object you are viewing.
 For example, the Related Actions and Preview icon next to your name allows you to perform a variety of tasks and to view data about your worker record.
 Only tasks you have the access to perform will be shown.

 Q: Where do I find my Inbox and what is it used for?